signal11/m-stack/README.txt

 limitation from a free software perspective, and so far have limited the adoption of Microchip PIC microcontrollers for open hardware projects, where it is desired that end users be able to build and modify the source code.
-Microchip's license also limits the types of software which can be linked in along side it, since some open source software cannot be linked with proprietary software.
+Microchip's license indirectly also limits the types of software which can be linked in along side it, since some open source software cannot be linked with proprietary software.

 For these reasons, it is desirable to have a USB stack for PIC MCUs which is available under an open source license.
 Instead of complaining about it on